 If you're a draft beer lover, you know there's nothing better than keeping your beer fresh and cold on a hot day.
 The best way to accomplish this is to use a growler.

 If you have begun the research in choosing a growler, you know there are many options out there.
 The top ones people choose are insulated stainless steel growlers and traditional glass growlers.
 Your decision between these options comes down to your lifestyle and how much you enjoy sipping the amber nectar.

 To make it easier, we are comparing the pros and cons of glass vs. insulated stainless steel growlers.

 The Pros of a Glass Growler

-Glass is a great way to start enjoying beer from your local watering hole.
-They are inexpensive and sold at many breweries and stores.
-It also has a timeless look that has been used for years.
-If you plan on filling a growler and enjoying it with friends within a couple hours, the glass growler is a good choice for you.
+The traditional glass growler also has a timeless look that has been used for years, and if it's worked for this long, they have to be doing something right.
+If you plan on filling your growler with fresh beer and enjoying it with friends within a couple of hours, the glass growler is a good choice for you.